 Within the broader theme of courage, it touches on at least two sub-themes.
 The first is prudence.
 Courage is often contrasted with prudence, and this tension comes up multiple times in the story.
 Instead of being all the way biased, I make the characters within team good disagree about it sometimes, and don't always clearly choose a side.
 The story definitely favors courage (and intentionally so), but not always, and I do wish I had been less biased in the chapter 4 instance (see below).

 So you can see that a theme is not strictly the same thing as a moral.
 A theme is a general idea that gives the story a feeling of internal consistency and alignment.
 It can often be expressed in one word.
 A moral, on the other hand, is the lesson the story tries to teach, which will generally be on the topic of the theme.
-But it doesn't have to be, since a moral is not an essential storytelling element, it just inevitably emerges, and if you get too explicit about it, people usually accuse you of "preaching" and put down your book.
+But it doesn't have to be, since morals are not an essential storytelling element, they just inevitably emerge.

 Another story that makes a good example of this would be the first Mistborn trilogy, especially the first book.
 This story has two major themes: hope against all odds, and trust, as opposed to cynicism.
 Hope is the external, ostensible theme that would be preserved in a plot summary, while trust is the internal theme that's the center of Vin's arc.
 Most of the time having more than one major theme is bad for a story because they draw attention away from each other, but in Mistborn, due to the contrast in the roles they fill, these two themes don't clash.

 For some examples of failure, let's discuss certain AAA video games.
 First up, Mass Effect.